 Unfortunately, I had to drop my column after a few years to pursue an M.A. in Art History (fine art is another passion) and make a living, first by teaching history and art history at the Lenox School in Manhattan and later working at Sotheby’s, the art auction house.
 Now, over 40 years later, with a WSET Diploma in Wine and Spirits–a strong professional credential (and as difficult to earn as, say, an MS in Biology, though it is much more agreeable to work with wine as one must taste it, think about it, and drink and enjoy it, preferably with fellow oenophiles).
 I’ve now returned to writing about the grape and its astonishing and delightful product with a bit more knowledge and understanding than I had when I first wrote about it so many years ago.

 One focus of my posts is the wines of New York State and its five major wine regions.
-There are a number of really outstanding wines being made, especially in Long Island and the Finger Lakes.
+There are a number of really outstanding wines being made, especially in Long Island and the Finger Lakes, as well as the Hudson River Region, the Niagara Escarpment, and Lake Champlain.
 I will also write about Ontario, which also produces fine table wine as well as world-class ice wine.
-I’ll also explore other wines of the Northeast as well as other East Coast regions, such as New Jersey, Maryland, and Virginia, which I believe ought to be better known.
-From this you may conclude that I belong to the Drink-Local-Wine movement and you’d be right.
+From this, you may conclude that I belong to the Drink-Local-Wine movement and you’d be right.
 I also believe that of course you should drink whatever strikes your fancy, wherever it’s from, that is affordable and good value.
 However, I’d add one caveat–the wine should be an honest one, true to its variety and its place of origin (terroir).